Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

 where $\zeta'_{m_{1i}},\zeta'_{l_{1i}}\in \mathbb{G}$. \begin{enumerate} \item If the dimension of

-is $3$ (in $\mathbb{G}^8$), it implies $H_i$ is contained in an algebraic subgroup defined by equations of the forms given in \eqref{22021410}, thus falling into the previous case. \item Suppose the dimension of \eqref{22021501} is $2$.
+is $3$ (in $\mathbb{G}^8$), it implies $H_i$ is contained in an algebraic subgroup defined by equations of the forms given in \eqref{22021410}, thus included in the previous case. \item Suppose the dimension of \eqref{22021501} is $2$.
 Projecting \eqref{22021501} under